Governance Training

 Course Information

+It is a statutory responsibility for governing boards to adopt and publish their policy and procedures for managing complaints.
 Dealing with complaints can be a daunting prospect for governors and this course aims to provide you with the skills to undertake this process confidently.

 During the course we will cover: